moq-wg/moq-transport/draft-ietf-moq-transport.md

 indicates a higher priority, with 0 being the highest priority.

 The Subscriber Priority is considered first when selecting a subscription to send data on within a given session.
-The original subscriber priority can change within the track, so subscription is prioritized based on the highest priority data currently available to send.
+The original publisher priority is considered next and can change within the track, so subscriptions are prioritized based on the highest priority data available to send.
+For example, if the subscription had data at priority 6 and priority 10 to send, the subscription priority would be 6.
-For example, if the subscription had some data at priority 6 and other data at priority 10, then the subscription priority would be 6.
-When both the subscriber and original publisher priorities for a subscription are equal, send order is implmentation-depdendent, but the expectation is that all subscriptions will be able to send at least some data.
+When both the subscriber and original publisher priorities for a subscription are equal, send order is implementation-dependent, but the expectation is that all subscriptions will be able to send some data.

 The subscriber's priority can be changed via a SUBSCRIBE_UPDATE message.